This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 The UAE tourist visas are not directly issued to travellers.
 To obtain one, you would need to apply through the approved airlines, hotels, travel agencies or tour operators.

 The requirements and conditions set by an approved airline may vary slightly.
 One such requirement is that you fly with them to your destination.
 Prices may also vary and are subject to change, so it’s best to check with your airline of choice for the latest prices and requirements.
 The following are some of the approved airlines.

 Arranging your tourist visa through travel agencies and hotels

 Please note that the UAE Embassy in Manila, Philippines, does not issue the Dubai tourist visa.
 The applicant for this type of visa should be sponsored by a person who is presently residing in the UAE.

 You can opt to allow your travel agents or your hotel of choice to apply for a tourist visa on your behalf.
 Note that you would need to ensure that the travel agency or hotel is licensed and authorized by the relevant UAE authorities before providing them with payment or any sort of documents.

-The validity of the visa is 60 days from the date of issuance, it allows the holder to stay in the UAE for 30 days from the date of entry, and failure to renew the visa will impose penalties.
+The visa is valid for 60 days from the date of issuance.
+It allows the holder to stay in the UAE for 30 days from the date of entry, and failure to renew the visa will impose penalties.

 Arranging your tourist visa through VFS Global

-Filipino tourists can also apply for their Dubai tourist visa through the VFS Global Visa Application Centre in Manila, Philippines, which has been trusted by the Government of Dubai in the Philippines, as well as, by Dubai’s flag carrier, Emirates.
+Filipino tourists can also apply for their Dubai tourist visa through the VFS Global Visa Application Centre in Manila, Philippines.
+This centre is trusted by the Government of Dubai in the Philippines and Dubai’s flag carrier, Emirates.